Laura Ward

 Recommended with Reservations

-Let’s Bite dry cat food receives the Cat Food Advisor rating, 3.5 stars.
+Let’s Bite dry product range is made of three recipes which all receive the Cat Food Advisor rating, 3.5 stars.

 This range of food has two fish sources listed as its first and second ingredients which means it offers a good source of omega-3.
 It is also supplemented with vitamins and minerals to ensure a well rounded diet.
 However, protein levels are average, carbohydrate content is high and this range does contain multiple controversial ingredients.